Hydrodynamic and symbolic models of computation with advice

 that sends a configuration to the configuration obtained after applying a step of the algorithm.
 The global transition function can also be trivially extended to $(Q\setminus \{q_{halt}\}) \times \Sigma^{\mathbb{Z}}$, since a step of the algorithm is well-defined even for non-compactly-supported tapes.\\

 A polynomial-time Turing machine $T$ is a machine that halts for any given input $t_{in}$ of size $n$ in at most $P(n)$ steps, where $P(n)$ is some polynomially-bounded function.
-For our purposes, we shall follow the convention in \cite{Sig,Sig2} and say that an input $t_{in}\in \Sigma^{\mathbb{Z}}$ is of size $n$ if it is of the form
+For our purposes, we shall follow the simplifying convention in \cite{Sig,Sig2} where we only consider inputs with $t_{k}=0$ for each $k<0$, and say that an input $t_{in}\in \Sigma^{\mathbb{Z}}$ is of size $n$ if it is of the form